 The most common application is current differential relaying, in which the current entering and the current leaving the protected element are compared.
 If the difference exceeds the pickup value of the relay, it operates to trip the breakers to isolate the element.

-Typical differential relaying employing an overcurrent relay is shown in Fig. 2.
+Typical differential relaying employing an overcurrent relay is shown in Figure 2.
 Identical current transformers are placed at both ends of the protected element, and the CT secondaries are connected in parallel with an overcurrent relay.

-The directions of current flows shown in Fig. 2 are those corresponding to normal load conditions or to a fault external to the protected element.
+The directions of current flows shown in Figure 2 are those corresponding to normal load conditions or to a fault external to the protected element.
 Thus, it is seen that the CT secondary currents merely circulate between the CTs, and no current flows in the overcurrent relay.

 Figure 2.
 Differential Relay Working Principle

-Suppose a fault occurs on the protected element as shown in Fig. 3.
+Suppose a fault occurs on the protected element as shown in Figure 3.
 The short-circuit currents flow into the fault, and the CT secondary currents no longer circulate.
 The vectorial sum of the CT secondary currents flows through the overcurrent relay and causes the relay to disconnect the element from the system.

 Figure 3.
 Fault currents detection with a differential relay.